MA Popular Music Practice

 A good degree (normally 2.2 or above) or significant experience in a relevant field.

-Overseas students where English is not their native language may be required to meet a minimum English language requirement of an Academic IELTS 6.5.
+Overseas students for whom English is not their native language may be required to meet a minimum English language requirement of an Academic IELTS 6.5.
 We require a minimum of 6.0 to be achieved in each band.

 All applicants will be subject to interview and a portfolio may also be requested for Recognition of Prior Certified or Experiential Learning (RPCEL).